insure logo

 Powered by:

-Which company has the cheapest car insurance for young adults in Kansas?
+Which companies have the cheapest car insurance for young adults in Kansas?

-Young adults (21-25) pay less than teens, but they still pay more than more experienced drivers.
-In Kansas, Farmers is the cheapest option for young adults with a yearly premium of $2,702 or $225 a month.
+While young adults pay less than teen drivers, they still pay more than older more experienced drivers.
+The best choice for young adults (early 20s) in Kansas is Farmers with an annual rate of $2,702 or $225 a month.

 The table below shows the best insurers for young drivers in Kansas: